 In hindsight, Harmonix choosing to craft their first single-artist Rock Band game around the musical output of The Beatles might have been a poorly considered move in the long term, because no matter how great your music is, it's very, very difficult to find another group as universally beloved as The Beatles.
 So who did they pick for their next game?
 Green Day.

 Most of the Classic Mega Man series' sequels (and their soundtracks) generally aren't considered quite as good and memorable as Mega Man 2.
-9, however, was good enough to revive the series and surpass 2's level of quality and popularity (which had reached the levelofoversaturation, by that point).
+9, however, was good enough to revive the series and surpass 2's level of quality and popularity.
 This naturally became apparent, once 10 came out, divided the fanbase again and performed below sales expectations.
+The only real alternatives to MM2 you'll see fans frequently mention are Mega Man 3 and Mega Man V, and when discussing sequel series Mega Man X, the only title seen on equal footing with the first is Mega Man X4.

 The Legend of Zelda: Ocarina of Time is generally considered to be one of the greatest games in the franchise, and by many outside of it one of the greatest games ever.
 Future games in the series, while still very good, garner complaints because of how unlike (or, sometimes, how like) Ocarina of Time they are.